Affiliate links on Android Authority may earn us a commission. Learn more.

 Controversially, there’s no charger included with the Samsung Galaxy S21 Plus.
 While there are genuine environmental arguments in favor of this move, the complex USB-C charging situation will likely leave many consumers with a headache.

-The handset can be powered with older chargers from various brands, but to obtain the fastest 25W fast charge speed you’ll want to use one of Samsung’s 25W or 45W USB-C Super Fast Charging branded plugs (check out the article linked above for more info).
+The handset can be powered with older chargers from various brands, but to obtain the fastest 25W fast charge speed you’ll want to use one of Samsung’s 25W or 45W USB-C Super Fast Charging branded plugs (check out the article linked above for more info or our review of the 45W adapter here).
 We’ve also tested an extensive selection of third-party chargers, most of which charge at 15W.
 The exception is the Eleject 45W Super Fast Charging plug, which supports the required USB Power Delivery Programmable Power Supply (USB PD PPS) profile to charge at full speed.
 Ultimately fast charging the Galaxy S21 Plus is going to be a bit of a pain for a lot of consumers.

 15W wireless charging is also a decent option for short top-ups throughout the day.
 Although Samsung’s technology is starting to fall behind the faster 30W wireless charging speeds that are quickly arriving at its competitors.
 The Galaxy S21 Plus doesn’t quite wirelessly charge fast enough to be a viable replacement for fast wired charging, which is a bit of a shame when there’s no plug in the box.
 The phone also supports reverse wireless charging at 4.5W.

-Camera: Last-gen hardware with a few new tricks
+Camera: Previous-gen hardware with a few new tricks

 - 12MP wide-angle — ƒ1.8, 1.8μm, with dual pixel autofocus (PDAF) and optical image stabilization (OIS)